VladyslavaSysenko/Mail_Django/README.md

 ---
 ## **To change database**

-- In your terminal, cd into the commerce directory.
+- In your terminal, cd into the mail directory.
-- Run ***python manage.py makemigrations auctions*** to make migrations for the auctions app.
+- Run ***python manage.py makemigrations mail*** to make migrations.
 - Run ***python manage.py migrate*** to apply migrations to your database.